juanfernandes/juanfernandes-uk/src/blog/exploring-the-benefits-of-http-2.md

 But I didn't stop there.
 One of the advantages of HTTP/2 is that you don't have to worry about too many file requests.

 Instead of including the JavaScript code for the slider on every single page.
-I decided to only include the slider code in the slider partial - I'm using Nunjucks for this, but you can do this with other templating languages.
+I decided to only include the slider JS code in the slider partial - I'm using Nunjucks for this, but you can do this with other templating languages.

 This is the code for the testimonials slider on my homepage: